demichie/IMEX_SfloW2D_v2/EXAMPLES/EXAMPLE_ENSEMBLE_ETNA/README.txt

 > python launch_jobs.py

 This script launch all the simulations.
-The maximum number of concurrent runs can be prescribed in the file.
-This script launch a batch script "run.sh" present in each folder "ensemble.xxxxx".
+The maximum number of concurrent runs can be prescribed in the file (max_processes).
+This script launches the batch script "run.sh" present in each folder "ensemble.xxxxx".
+This script executes the pre-processing step for the initial volume, run the code and post-processes the output files.
 If the post-processing is not needed, comment the lines in "run.sh" inside tmeplatedir (before creating the folders).

 STEP 6: create probabilistic output

 > python create_prob_maps.py

 This script creates probabilistic maps (as raster .asc files) from the .asc files for the maximum thickness and dyn.press.+thickness (VT files).
-The elements of the ensamble can be treated as a single large group or partitioned in smaller groups by using the pandas "groupby" function.
+The elements of the ensamble can be treated as a single large group or partitioned into smaller groups by using the pandas "groupby" function.
 A few examples can be found in the script.
 For each group, a folder named result.xxx is created.

 STEP 8: post-processing of probabilistic output